usercode/ImageWizard/README.md

                        //add some loaders
                        .AddFileLoader(options => options.Folder = "FileStorage")
                        .AddHttpLoader(options =>
+                                               //checks every time for a new version of the original image. options.RefreshMode = ImageLoaderRefreshMode.EveryTime;

                                                //add custom http header like apikey to prevent
                                                //that user can download the original image options.SetHeader("ApiKey", "123456"))